Reference Date: 08-March-2016

 FOOD SECURITY SNAPSHOT

-Preliminary estimates indicate a below-average cereal production in 2014, following erratic precipitation in parts of the country
+Above-average harvest gathered in 2015 in spite of erratic precipitation in parts of the country

 Cereal prices have been mostly stable in recent months, but still significantly above previous year’s levels